 As The New York Times observed last August, Trump has “a long history of language that incites and demonizes.”
 The newspaper observed that “Trump has seized on the response in the streets to police brutality against Black men and women to bolster his re-election campaign, employing provocative and sometimes incendiary language and images to incite his followers, demonize his opponents or both.”
 Trump’s incitement often appeared on his social media accounts, which repeatedly made overtures to QAnon believers and white nationalists.

 If Trump is worth banning now, he was worth banning many years ago.
 The decision to ban him now is purely arbitrary, an assertion of raw corporate power rather than a principled stance.
-Motivated by purely business concerns, the social media crackdown is completely capricious.
+Motivated by fears of revenue-damaging regulations and boycotts, the social media crackdown is completely capricious.
 It highlights why such important decisions shouldn’t be left to the heads of a few very large firms.

 German Chancellor Angela Merkel, according to her spokesman, Steffen Seibert, considers the Twitter banning of Trump to be “problematic.”
 As Seibert explained, the right of expression is fundamental.
 “This fundamental right can be intervened in, but according to the law and within the framework defined by legislators—not according to a decision by the management of social media platforms,” Seibert said.